Best Budget 4-Season Tent of 2023

 Best Value Tent

-This treeline tent is adequately durable with its own form of weatherproof shock cords, 75D polyester fly and poly taffeta floor, 7000 series aluminum poles, UV protection, and standard 1500 mm wall and 5000 mm floor coating.
+This treeline tent is suitably durable with its own form of weatherproof shock cords, 75D polyester fly and poly taffeta floor, 7000 series aluminum poles, UV protection, and standard 1500 mm wall and 5000 mm floor coating.
 There’s also an additional pole that goes across the tent to stabilize it against strong gusts.
 That’s enough protection from the elements for a long winter camp out with friends and family.

 Like many a 4-season tent, this tent is still only limited to snowy environments.
 The thick walls and ventilating windows aren’t enough to make this tent comfortable during hotter seasons, even if the fly is down.